Florida breaks record with 10,109 new coronavirus cases

-Florida shattered the state record for most new cases with 10,109, breaking the previous mark by 524, as deaths also climbed dramatically by 67 in one day, including 11 in Palm Beach County the Florida Department of Health announced Thursday.
+Florida shattered the state record for most new cases and the most in the nation with 10,109, breaking the previous mark by 524, as deaths also climbed dramatically by 67 in one day, including 11 in Palm Beach County the Florida Department of Health announced Thursday.

+The state also confirmed the youngest death, a 11-year-old boy from Miami-Dade County that was entered as a case Wednesday.
+The previously youngest was a 16-year-old girl from Lee County.

-Over four months since the first two cases were announced on March 1, the total has surged to 169,106 with the previous daily record 9,585 set Saturday.
+Since the first two cases were announced four months ago on March 1, the total has surged to 169,106 – about three-quarter of 1 percent of the state's population.
+The previous record was 9,585 set Saturday.
 In one week, Florida's cases have risen by 57,382 for an increase of 51.4 percent.

+Since the first two deaths were announced on March 6, the toll has climbed to 3,617.
+In addition there was one more nonresident who died in the state, making it a total increase of 68 in one day.

 In the Treasure Coast, St. Lucie added one death for 49, followed by Martin at 26, also an increase of 1.
 Indian River remained at 16 and Okeechobee has none.